-Anyone who experience distress or who has a mental health problem such as depression, anxiety, phobia, separation disorders, etc., should be treated by a medical professional (medical doctor, psychologist, ...).
+Anyone who experiences distress or who has a mental health problem such as depression, anxiety, a phobia, separation disorders, etc., should be treated by a medical professional (medical doctor, psychologist, ...).
 The hypnotherapy services I offer are to give meditation and self-realization tools only and are not to be used as the main source of treatment for someone with a mental disorder.

-Hypnotherapy can help people with these goals: stop smoking, manage their weight, change their habits, improve their sleep, feel better, manage physical tension, gain a better perspective on life, develop their spiritual connection, gain greater personal and/or professional fulfillment...
+Hypnotherapy can help people with these goals: manage their weight, change their habits, improve their sleep, feel better, manage physical tension, gain a better perspective on life, develop their spiritual connection, gain greater personal and/or professional fulfillment...

 Hypnosis is the art of resting.

 When a person reaches a restful physical state and the mind becomes more aware, the hypnotherapist can suggest new belief systems for the client to make positive and powerful transformations.
 The hypnotherapist serves as a guide but does not have control over the person's mind nor body.
 The person is free to say and do what he/she wants.